renatamoss/renatamoss/README.md

  </h2>

 <section>
-I'm currently a full stack designer and front-end developer from Brazil🇧🇷.<br/>
+I'm currently a digital designer and front-end developer from Brazil🇧🇷.<br/>
 I love to work in a team and help other people as I can 🤍.<br/>
 My current goal is to deepen my knowledge in software engineering💡.<br/>
 <br/>